wayofwood/FreeCADScripts/smartselect/README.md

 "Same Z/X/Y" will only select objects that have the same X, Y or Z variable as the selected one.
-Especially Z is helpful if there are similar shapes at the top and the bootom of an object.
+Especially Z is helpful if there are similar shapes at the top and the bottom of an object.